postgresml/postgresml/pgml-docs/docs/guides/real_data.md

 To remediate this, when you're performing the schema change, make the change first in PostgresML and then in your production database.

 ## Native installation (10TB and beyond)

-For databases that very large, e.g. 10TB+, we recommend you install the extension directly into your database.
+For databases that are very large, e.g. 10TB+, we recommend you install the extension directly into your database.

 This option is available for databases of all sizes, but we recognize that most small to medium databases run on managed services, e.g. RDS, which don't allow this mechanism.